igorkaluga/python-projects/README.md

 # python-projects
-Some small projects that I made when I first started learning Python.
-Need to update.
+Just some small projects that I've worked on or just simple practice files that I've made to better understand some topics.